cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In this code, the `logical_divide` is actually a no-op.
 CuTe already gives us `acc_s` as `((2, 2), MMA_M, MMA_N)`.
 This bit of code ensures that if we were somehow given `MMA=4` instead of `(2, 2)`, the function would column divide the shape to give us what we expect.
 I'm not sure why the `logical_divide` is here, but it doesn't break anything.
 Since it has a static divide, the compiler optimizes everything to the same PTX regardless.

 #### Back to the Actual Reduce
-Having the threads values in row-major format trivializes the loops for the remainder of the softmax functions.
+Having the thread's values in row-major format trivializes the loops for the remainder of the softmax functions.
 Each thread can simply iterate through all of its values and compute the max and the sum.
 This happens at the per-thread register level and is very fast.

 We have two reduction operations: `max` and `sum`, and it's common to define them as a functional struct for portability: